jclehner/nmrpflash/README.md

 ###### "No suitable network interfaces found."

-Make sure the network interface is up (wireless interfaces are not supported).
+Make sure the network interface is enabled.
 On Windows, try restarting the Npcap service (commands must be run as administrator):

 ```
 C:\> net stop npcap